 US President Donald Trump has found himself at the centre of an important news story at the moment.

-But what does this mean - and is it really a possibility for President Trump?
+It's not the first time there has been talk of impeaching Mr Trump, there have been attempts in 2017 and 2018, but what does this mean - and is it really a possibility for President Trump?

 Impeachment proceedings are a rare event in the US and are a final check on the president's power.